Types of painkillers

-- a skin patch you change every 7 days or 3 days
+- low dose skin patch you change every 7 days

-- a tablet you dissolve under the tongue every 6 to 8 hours.
+- tablet you dissolve under the tongue every 6 to 8 hours.

-Diamorphine is a drug that is given as an injection.
+Diamorphine is given as an injection.
 It is usually given continuously through a small needle under the skin connected to a syringe pump.
-Diamorphine changes to morphine in the body.
-You may have diamorphine if you are being sick or if you find it difficult to swallow tablets or liquids.
+Diamorphine changes into morphine in the body.
+You may have diamorphine if you are being sick, or if you find it difficult to swallow tablets or liquids.